SciMed/style-guide/README.md

 #### Routing

-* Try to avoid adding non RESTful routes to a resource.
 * Avoid more than 1 level of resource nesting. [see example](samples/nested_routes.md)
 * Do not use the `match` wildcard route matcher